jaderigby/bacon/README.md

 - __messages.py__ = where all messages are to be contained.
 This keeps things clean and neat.
 - __helpers.py__ = where all common functions should live.
 A typical helpers file will contain any functions not defining specific business logic.
 - __settings.py__ = where the settings definitions live.
 This file typically does not need to be modified.
 - __profiles folder__ = the profiles folder is where locally-specific settings live.
-Any definition specific to a particular developers setup can be defined here.
+Any definition specific to a particular developers setup can be defined here, within a `profile.py` file.
 This is also where any settings or task-specific data/definitions should live.
 You can have multiple profile files inside the `profiles` folder.
 Change which profile file your utility points to by changing the reference in the utility's `settings.py` file.
-- __profile.py__ = an example profile file.
-- __status.py__ = the status file is simply for running the `status` attribute in order to verify setup in the beginning.
-This can be modified and used however you like or you may remove this file and its accompanying reference in the `actions.py` file.
+- __addAction.py__ = this runs when using the `-action` command.
+Used to add new actions to your utility.
+- __profile.py__ = this is where locally-specific info can be stored/configured.
+For example, if two developers are using a utility, but have different configurations for that utility, the `profile.py` file is where these unique parts would be declared.
 - __action-list.json__ = this is where the actions are described.
-When you do `myUtility status`, this file is read, and the names and descriptions are listed.
+When you do your utility alias with no accompanying action command, this file is read, and the names and descriptions are listed.
 You can use this file to add descriptions for each of your utility's actions.
-- __action.py__ = an example of a typical action file.
-This can also be removed, along with its reference inside the `actions.py` file.

 ## Helpers ##